$1.00 Buyout (Capital Lease):

 An equipment finance agreement is an alternative financing option to traditional lease agreements.
 Equipment finance agreements are generally more flexible than lease agreements.
 At the end of the equipment finance agreement, you have no further obligation to the lessor There are no purchase buy options or large down payments required.

-CPR Finance & Associates is making a name for itself in the equipment leasing market.
+CPR Finance has made a name for itself in the equipment leasing market.
 By hiring a well established team of leaders to run an elite group of vendor programs, CPR Finance is looking to lead the way and step in where so many lenders have fallen short.

 - Transportation (Trucks & Trailers)